How to Make a Compensation Claim for Accidents in Public Places

 Your Right to Claim Compensation for a Public Place Accident in QLD

 In Queensland, you may have the legal right to claim compensation for injuries sustained in a public place due to the negligence of others.
-The QLD Civil Liability Act 2003 protects the right to seek common law damages for a public place accident.
+The QLD Civil Liability Act 2003 and the Personal Injuries Proceedings Act 2002 protect the right to seek common law damages for an accident in a public place.

 It can be challenging to make a claim because insurance companies generally try to limit their liability, or there may be more than one negligent party.
 In that case, you can seek advice from experienced public liability lawyers, who can explain your legal options and how to negotiate with insurers.

-Regardless of how your accident occurred, the team at Splatt Lawyers offer a free assessment.
+Regardless of how your accident occurred, our public liability lawyers offer a free assessment.
 We can advise you on whether you have a valid case and your right to seek compensation, on a 100% no-win, no-fee basis.
-Pay for a win and zero if you lose.
+Pay for a win and zero if you lose, with no upfront legal costs or nasty surprises.
 Call 1800 700 125

 Defining Public Liability Claims